Are unoptimized, redundant, and cannibalized pages holding your website back?

 Don’t worry if you’re still new at SEO.
 If you need to perform some research first, this keyword research guide will get you ready for the next steps.

-It will teach you a proper keyword research process, and introduce you to keyword research tools like Ahrefs and SEO tools like Google Analytics.
+It will teach you a proper keyword search intent process, and introduce you to keyword research tools like Ahrefs and SEO tools like Google Analytics.
 You’ll also learn to understand issues like keyword cannibalization and learning from competitors keywords.

 For now, create your keyword list or open the one you’re currently using for your site.
 With your keywords in front of you, it’s time to identify the ones that you want to rank for, organise them into groups, and develop them into a set you can use for mapping keywords.